neps-in/project-ideas/python/advanced/static-site-generator-advanced.md

+# Goal to accomplish:

+1. To learn about File I/O read write operation.
+2. To learn about commandline arguments processing.
+3. To learn about Parser and parsing techniques.

+---

 # Static Site Generator

 A static site generator is a tool that helps you build a website using simple files like text or Markdown instead of a database.